ArcelorMittal (AMS:MT) Given a €32.00 Price Target at Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft set a €32.00 ($37.65) price target on ArcelorMittal (AMS:MT) in a research report report published on Tuesday, Borsen Zeitung reports.
+Deutsche Bank Aktiengesellschaft set a €32.00 ($37.65) target price on ArcelorMittal (AMS:MT) in a research note issued to investors on Monday morning, Borsen Zeitung reports.
 The brokerage currently has a buy rating on the stock.

 ArcelorMittal, together with its subsidiaries, owns and operates steel manufacturing and mining facilities in Europe, North and South America, Asia, and Africa.
 The company's principal steel products include semi-finished flat products, such as slabs; finished flat products comprising plates, hot- and cold-rolled coils and sheets, hot-dipped and electro-galvanized coils and sheets, tinplate, and color coated coils and sheets; semi-finished long products, such as blooms and billets; finished long products, including bars, wire-rods, structural sections, rails, sheet piles, and wire-products; and seamless and welded pipes and tubes.